-We tried a few different brushes to keep our dog’s hair mat-free, but we were never truly happy with any of them until we found this brush on Amazon.
-As a bonus, it was pretty inexpensive and really helped us to keep our dog’s hair shiny and free of tangles.
+I tried a few different brushes to keep my dog’s hair mat-free, but I wasn’t truly happy with any of them until I found this brush on Amazon.
+As a bonus, it was pretty inexpensive and really helped me to keep my dog’s hair shiny and free of tangles.

 Making sure that your dog does not have to be shaved again is important.
 Following the best grooming practices like we talked about before as well as feeding your dog a high-quality nutrient-dense food like this one can also help.

 Here is Chloe’s beautiful pup a month and a half after her shave.
 It is slowly growing back but it takes time and patience.